Over 50 acts at Splendour XR virtual Australian music festival

 Fans hoping to recreate the real-life festival experience can purchase party packs that include wristbands, cooler bags and inflatable signs.

-When: July 24 and 25, 12noon to 2am Australian Eastern Standard Time (10am to midnight Singapore time)
+WHEN July 24 and 25, noon to 2am Australian Eastern Standard Time (10am to midnight Singapore time)